ValentinKil/ARCPythonTutorial/README.md

-# ARC Cluster Tutorial for Python Users
+# ARC Tutorial for Python Users

 # 0. Introduction to ARC